Loftis named Director of Texas Baptists Connections Team

 The other day I was reading an article about how our constant desire to capture photos and share them with the people in our lives is changing the way we experience the world around us.
 Daniel Kahneman, a professor at Princeton University and Nobel laureate, said, "The 'Instagram Generation' now experiences the/a>/p>... [continue]

 by Kalie Lowrie on February 6, 2015 in faith

 When I think of the word "rest," most of the time it's my mom's version of rest when I was a little girl.
 Every Sunday afternoon was mandatory nap time in the Lowrie house, being a pastor's home bustling with four little girls where silence was hard to come by.
 Mom would tell us to go to our rooms for an hour to take a nap and when we whined and tried to convince her we weren't tired, oftentimes we were told, "Well at least rest in your room for an hour."
 I would count down the minutes until the hour was up and once again I was given my freedom.
 Rest equaled lack of/em>... [continue]

 by Kalie Lowrie on February 4, 2015 in news

 When Leslie Strobel became a Christian, she was so excited about the new life she had in Christ.
 But, she was also heavily burdened for her husband, Lee.
 A self-proclaimed atheist who actively pursued hedonism and pleasure over spiritual matters, Lee was far from Christ and Leslie worried that he would never be able to come to faith.

-Within two years—after an intense investigation seeking to disprove the Bible, the resurrection of Jesus Christ, and Christianity, along with the results of numerous prayers from his wife—Lee found himself kneeling/p>... [continue]
+Within two years--after an intense investigation seeking to disprove the Bible, the resurrection of Jesus Christ, and Christianity, along with the results of numerous prayers from his wife--Lee found himself kneeling in/p>... [continue]

 Questions and faith